mrismanaziz/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## When my wife told me to stop impersonating a flamingo, I had to put my foot down.